 Product certification, quality management system certification, pre-assessment, and standards calibration.

 Manufacturers can draw on our specialised conformity assessment services to enable them to place regulated weighing and measuring instruments on the market.
-These include items as diverse as beer glasses, fuel dispensers, precision balances, railway weighbridges, supermarket scales, taximeters and utility meters.
+These include items as diverse as beer glasses, fuel dispensers, precision balances, railway weighbridges, supermarket scales, taximeters and water meters.

 Our client services

 NMO Technical Services – part of the Office for Product Safety and Standards (OPSS) – offers two main types of conformity assessment:

 - Product certification, sometimes called type examination, involves the rigorous assessment of instruments at the design stage to ensure they comply with the regulations

 - Quality management system certification is the approval of your processes for producing an instrument, or verifying it following its repair or modification

 - Pre-assessment, for those unsure whether their product or quality management system will satisfy certification requirements

 - Standards calibration for businesses and local authorities